Are you wondering what happens to properties like an HDB flat after divorce?

-Divorce is not an easy matter whether emotionally, mentally and financially.
-It even gets more complicated when it comes to dealing with the HDB flat.
+Divorce is not an easy matter, whether emotionally, mentally, or financially.
+It even gets more complicated when dealing with the HDB flat.

-The first thing to know when determining the fate of the HDB flat is whether it is a matrimonial asset or not.
-Even if the couple has lived in the flat, this is not a deciding factor with its status.
+The first thing to know when determining the fate of the HDB flat is whether it is a marital asset or not.
+Even if the couple lived in the flat, this is not a deciding factor with its status.

-Simply, if the HDB or BTO flat has been inherited, gifted or purchased (not under HDB fiance-fiancee scheme) before the marriage, and there was no improvement done, then it is not a matrimonial property.
+Simply, if the HDB or BTO flat has been inherited, gifted, or purchased (not under the HDB fiance-fiancee scheme) before the marriage, and they made no improvement, it is not matrimonial property.

-Let’s say the flat is indeed a matrimonial asset, then the property must meet the Minimum Occupation Period (MOP).
+If the flat is indeed a matrimonial asset, then the property must meet the Minimum Occupation Period (MOP).
 MOP is usually 5 years.
-The couple should have been in that flat for at least five years to be able to sell it or for one of the parties to retain ownership.
+Therefore, the couple should have been in that flat for at least five years to be able to sell it or for one of the parties to retain ownership.

-If the couple has not met the MOP requirement, then no one can retain the flat.
-It has to be returned to the HDB at prevailing HDB prices.
+If the couple has not met the MOP requirement, no one can retain the flat.
+Instead, it has to be returned to the HDB at prevailing HDB prices.

-If there is an option to retain the HDB flat, then a decision has to be made on who will keep the ownership.
+If there is an option to retain the HDB flat, they must decide who will keep the ownership.

 The party who has the custody care and control of the children will retain the flat provided that the other conditions have been met.

-If the couple has no children, then one party can retain the property under the Single Singapore Citizen Scheme.
-The following has to be met first.
+If the couple has no children, one party can retain the property under the Single Singapore Citizen Scheme.
+However, the following has to be met first.

-Let’s say that couple has satisfied the MOP, then who will retain the flat if it is a matrimonial asset?
-The party whose parents’ names are originally on the flat application will retain the flat.
+If the couple satisfied the MOP, then who will retain the flat if it is a matrimonial asset?
+Of course, the party whose parents’ names are initially on the HDB flat application will retain the flat.

 No one can retain the flat if they fall on these factors:

-The only exception is that if either side’s parent were originally listed in the flat application.
+If either side’s parents were originally listed in the flat application, the only exception is that.

 Do not expect that the proceeds of the sold HDB Flat will be divided equally.
-Rather, it will be divided as deem fairly by the court.
-There are a lot of factors being considered as mandated by section 112(2) of the Women’s Charter.
+Instead, it will be divided as deemed fairly by the court.
+There are a lot of factors to consider as mandated by section 112(2) of the Women’s Charter.

-The court usually considers these factors when deciding how the parties will divide the matrimonial assets.
-The decision does not only depend on how much each one has paid for the flat, it also takes into consideration each party’s welfare especially if they have children.
+The court usually considers these factors when deciding how the parties divide the matrimonial assets.
+The decision does not only depend on how much each one has paid for the flat, but it also considers each party’s welfare, especially if they have children.

 Let’s say, the husband paid 70% of the HDB flat, and the wife only paid for the 30%.
 However, the wife was usually at home taking care of the family needs for the last 15 years.

-Then, if the flat was sold after their divorce, the court may make give the wife higher percentage of the proceeds than just 30% since she had improved the home through care for 15 years.
+Then, if they sold the HDB flat after their divorce, the court may give the wife a higher percentage of the proceeds than just 30% since she had improved the home through care for 15 years.